timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

     the [Install Timescale Cloud section][install-timescale-cloud].
 Provision
     your database with enough space for all your data.
 *   Checked that any other PostgreSQL extensions you use are compatible with Timescale Cloud.
+For more information, see the [list of compatible extensions][extensions].
 Install your other PostgreSQL extensions.
 *   Checked that you're running the same major version of PostgreSQL on both Timescale Cloud and Managed Service for TimescaleDB.
 For more information about upgrading PostgreSQL on Managed Service for TimescaleDB, see the